 - Best for: historic homes (pre-1920) with soft, handmade brick

 - Critical note: Many historic homes on the North Shore were built with lime-based mortar that is significantly softer than modern Portland cement mortar.
-Using even Type N on these homes can damage the original brick.
+NPS Preservation Brief 2 - the federal standard for historic repointing - makes clear that using even Type N on pre-1920 soft brick can damage the original material.
 Lime mortar or a lime-dominant blend is often the correct choice for homes built before 1920.

 How to Tell Which Mortar Your Home Needs